gordanz/hawkes/README.md

 # hawkes

-Preliminary simulations of almost unstable Hawkes processes
+C++ library for simulation of nearly unstable Hawkes processes.